Bard and PaLM 2: Google’s Bet on Generative AI

 - Summarising and rewriting long text.
 The expanded context window (up to 38k tokens on Bison) makes work on long documents easier.

 - Search with reasoning.
-Bard has native access to Google Search — it can cite recent sources, something ChatGPT (without browsing) can’t.
+Bard has native Google Search access — it can cite recent sources, something ChatGPT without browsing can’t.

 - Quality multilingual.
 Particularly in less common language pairs, PaLM 2 gives more consistent results than other large models.